leonardo-ra/PI/Setup/README.md

 ### Running the System:

 **Step 14:** Booting the system - In the downloaded files/cloned repository, you should see a Python file named "**run.py**".
 Start by opening that program in a code editor.
-You can run this file using:
+You should run this file using:

     python3 run.py -h

-and make the cha...
+You can alter the specified information, according with the previous steps (**Step 6** and **Step 12**).

 Besides this, there are a couple of lines of code in this program, that should be edited in accordance with the previous steps: